zktuong/dandelion/README.md

 ![dandelion_logo](notebooks/img/dandelion_logo.png)

-Version = 0.0.19
+Version = 0.0.20

 ## Intro
 Hi there!
 I have put together a python package for analyzing single cell BCR/V(D)J data from 10x Genomics 5' solution!
-It streamlines the pre-processing of immcantation tools for single-cell BCR analysis and includes a couple of functions for visualization.
+It streamlines the pre-processing, leveraging some tools from immcantation suite, and integrates with scanpy/anndata for single-cell BCR analysis.
+It also includes a couple of functions for visualization.

 Overview